Super Bowl ads featured celebs, humor, and lots of dogs

 STUNTS

 Advertisers sometimes try stunts to capture attention.
-The biggest one this year was from FanDuel, which enlisted former NFL player Rob Gronkowsi to try to kick a field goal live during the broadcast.
+The biggest one this year was from FanDuel, which enlisted former NFL player Rob Gronkowski to try to kick a field goal live during the broadcast.

 If he made it, customers who wagered at least $5 on the Super Bowl were to get a share of $10 million in free bets.
 But the problem with stunts is they’re risky.
 FanDuel caused confusion with its ad, which appeared to show Gronkowski making the kick.
 But FanDuel said he missed but announced bettors would still get a share of $10 million in free bets.